-Alex Psaroudakis has been mastering music across many genres over the past 20 years.
-He won a Grammy for Aymée Nuviola’s A Journey Through Cuban Music winning Best Tropical Latin album in 2019, 11 Latin Grammy nominations, more than 20 Gold and Platinum records, and several #1’s in the US, France, Spain, China and most countries in Latin America.
+Alex Psaroudakis has been mastering music across many genres over the past several decades.
+In 2021, he won his first Latin Grammy for his mix work on Best Engineered album, El Madrileño.
+Alex also mastered the 2019 Grammy-winning A Journey Through Cuban Music by Aymée Nuviola’s-Best Tropical Latin album All told, 12 Latin Grammy nominations, more than 20 Gold and Platinum records, and several #1’s in the US, France, Spain, China and most countries in Latin America.

 After many years of recording and mixing artists in Bordeaux, France, Alex built his very own studio, Hit Makers Mastering Studios, in Barcelona, Spain in 2003.
 This marked the beginning of his mastering career and Hit Makers was considered one of the best mastering facilities in Spain.

 In 2010, Alex left Barcelona to embark on a three-year voyage sailing around the Mediterranean Sea, the west coast of Africa, the Atlantic, the Caribbean, and parts of the Pacific.
 After this amazing journey, he moved to the United States.